DataDog/jenkins-datadog-plugin/DEVELOPMENT.md

 ## Developing on this Jenkins Plugin

-This page will outline some example steps that can be taken to spin up a development enviornment for this repository.
+This page will outline some example steps that can be taken to spin up a development environment for this repository.
 The requirements are:

 * Java 1.8
 * Docker & docker-compose